bahaaldine/docker-ldap/README.md

 ## Building the Docker image

-You can use the shipped `Makefile` to build the image
+You can use the shipped `Makefile` to build the image,
+exemple:

 ```bash
 make all